Promoting respect for bats and their place in the environment

 OUR TEAM CONSISTS OF VETERAN BAT REHABILITATORS AND EDUCATORS WITH EXTENSIVE EXPERIENCE IN URBAN WILDLIFE ISSUES

 After 12-1/2 years as Education and Public Outreach Manager at Bat Conservation International by day, and bat rehabilitator by night, Dianne has now gone full-time with her true passion, as co-founder of Austin Bat Refuge.
 Dianne has been a wildlife rehabilitator since 1990, always working with animals that live in close proximity to urban areas and human structures, with the hope of educating people about ways to live harmoniously with wildlife.
 She considers bat care to be service work, benefiting both bats and humans.

 As a carpenter, then a nationally-acclaimed design build remodeler, he has been humanely dealing with a variety of small mammals in structures his whole career.
-A wildlife worker for over 20 years, and now co-founder of Austin Bat Refuge, he creatively combines rehabilitation and permaculture, providing the highest possible quality of life in our “bat gardens”, an Austin Bat Refuge original concept and the first of their kind.
+A wildlife worker for over 20 years, and now co-founder of Austin Bat Refuge, he creatively combines rehabilitation and permaculture, providing the highest possible quality of life in our “bat gardens”, an Austin Bat Refuge original concept and the first of its kind.

 Robin is a life-long Austinite and long-time wildlife rehabilitator.
 She specializes in native Texas small mammals and has begun to pursue a long-standing interest in bats by joining Austin Bat Refuge as a board member and volunteer, working directly with ABR’s bats and helping with other general duties.
 Robin can often be heard saying ” Who gets to do this!
 How lucky am I?!” when working with our many different bat species.